-The interdisciplinary minor program in Latin American Studies is open to University of Maryland, College Park, undergraduates in any major who are interested in Latin America and/or the Caribbean.
-The minor will help prepare students for careers related to Latin America.
+The interdisciplinary minor program in Latin American and Caribbean Studies is open to University of Maryland, College Park, undergraduates in any major who are interested in Latin America and/or the Caribbean.
+The minor will help prepare students for careers related to Latin America and the Caribbean.

-The undergraduate minor in Latin American Studies will be awarded to students who have completed 15 credits with a cumulative GPA of 2.0 or better in the following areas:
+The undergraduate minor in Latin American and Caribbean Studies will be awarded to students who have completed 15 credits with a cumulative GPA of 2.0 or better in the following areas:

 |LASC/SPAN234||Issues in Latin American Studies I||3|

 |HIST/LASC250||Colonial Latin America||3|

 |ELECTIVE||Two 300 or 400 level elective courses 1||6|